Presenting effective testimony

 - Board meetings allow public testimony but are not a forum for discussions or answering questions.
 Public meetings law requires advance notice of all discussion items.

-- It is the responsibility of the Chair to retain order and carry out the Board’s agenda.
+- It is the responsibility of the Chair to retain order and carry out the board's agenda.
 The Chair may ask anyone actually disrupting a meeting to leave.

 What are my responsibilities?

-The Board welcomes public opinions from all points of view.
+When speaking, the board welcomes public opinions from all points of view.

 - Testify respectfully and adhere to time limits.